 What better way to get exposure from college football coaches than showing your skills and talents on their campus?
 And what better way to decide if that school will be the right fit for you?

 According to Alabama Head Coach Nick Saban, he said, “It’s important to see a guy in person.
 It has been minimized dramatically for the head coach not being able to go out for spring recruiting.
 For me to see a guy, I can only see them if they come to our camp.”

 Football camps can help you obtain a college football scholarship because it allows the coaches at that school to get an in-person look at you so they can see your football skills and athleticism up front.
 They will also examine how you conduct yourself, react to plays, work hard, and develop leadership skills.
 Football camps have increased in popularity and many college football coaches won’t offer athletes until they see them up front in person.
 That’s why you need to attend as many camps as possible.

 Train and Practice Smart and Hard!

-You need to prepare yourself with the right training in the offseason by working on your speed, agility, and explosiveness so you’re ready to compete against the best football players around the country.
+You must prepare yourself with the proper training in the offseason by working on your speed, agility, and explosiveness.
+Hence, you’re ready to compete against the best football players around the country.

-As a high school athlete, it’s easy to get sucked into just focusing on getting stronger and only lifting weights.
-Of course, you should never neglect your strength training for football, but if you’re not working on developing your explosive speed and agility, then you’ll be a step behind when you do go attend a college football camp.
+As a high school athlete, it’s easy to get sucked into just focusing on bringing stronger and only lifting weights.
+Of course, you should never neglect your strength training for football, but if you’re not working on developing your explosive speed and agility, you’ll be a step behind when you attend a college football camp.

-By preparing your athleticism in the offseason will get you on the right track for a long successful football career
+Preparing your athleticism in the offseason will get you on the right track for a long successful football career.

 Get Recruited For Football Tip #9